rosemata/rosemata/README.md

 😄 Pronouns: She/Her/Hers *

-⚡ Fun fact: I grew up in a small island (Philippines) and I don't know how to swim *
+⚡ Fun fact: I grew up in a small island (Philippines) but I don't know how to swim *

 <!-- 🏅 I may not be the smartest, but I can work the hardest.  -->